pecos/tps-containers/docker-hip/README.md

 # Container for ls6 with tps-bte preinstalled

-Locally install apptainer and define the enviromental variable `$APPTAINER_ROOT` pointing at the apptainer installation directory.
+Locally install apptainer and define the environment variable `$APPTAINER_ROOT` pointing at the apptainer installation directory.

 Load the following modules
 ```